Attendance

 Absence During Term Time

-As a Headteacher I am unable to authorise absence unless there are exceptional circumstances.
-If there are exceptional circumstances, parents are asked to meet with the Headteacher, or write, giving a full explanation of the exceptional circumstances and provide evidence to support your application.
+As a Head teacher I will not authorise absence unless they are deemed as exceptional circumstances.
+Before any leave is booked parents are asked to meet with the Head teacher to discuss and where applicable provide evidence to support their application.
 I will then contact you to tell you whether the absence can be authorised.

 Requests for Absence from School in Exceptional Circumstances and Penalty Notices